mozilla-services/heka-docs/source/architecture/extending.rst

     }

     func (self *NetworkOutput) Deliver(pack *pipeline.PipelinePack) {
-            self.outBytes = (<-self.writeRunner.RecycleChan).([]byte)
+            self.outBytes = self.writeRunner.RetrieveDataObject.([]byte)
             self.outBytes = append(self.outBytes, []byte(pack.Message.Payload)...)
-            self.writeRunner.DataChan <- self.outBytes
+            self.writeRunner.SendOutputData(self.outBytes)
     }

-Once the `Deliver` method has put the output data on the `DataChan` channel, the `WriteRunner` takes over.
-It pulls the data off of `DataChan`, passes it to the `OutputWriter.Write` method, and then puts the zeroed output data object back on the `RecycleChan` for reuse.
+Once the `Deliver` method has passed the output data on to the `WriteRunner` we're done.
+The `WriteRunner` will safely queue up the message to be delivered by the `NetworkOutputWriter` at the next available opportunity.

 A good example of a full, working output plugin using this system can be found in the `CEF output plugin <https://github.com/mozilla-services/heka-mozsvc-